Library hosts discussion of children’s books

 Stacy Labriola, who runs the Stacy’s House preschool in Garrison, spoke about how much her school uses the library.
 “We have themes and we tie in books as much as possible,” she said.

 McCreery said the library also plans to add a display unit that will hold books currently perched above the higher shelves to make them more accessible.
-“We’re working to make it easier for people to know what’s on our shelves — the forward-facing bins have helped.”The Current is a nonprofit supported by its readers; please consider a year-end gift.
+“We’re working to make it easier for people to know what’s on our shelves — the forward-facing bins have helped.”The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.